faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

     The FP vault has held items such as the 1832 First Vision account and William Clayton's diaries, a person with book-keeping experience and Joseph Smith's recorder and scribe for most of the Nauvoo period.
 LDS Scholars are sometimes granted access to material in the FP vault, and from publication citations [a list of some items in the vault](https://exploringmormonism.com/our-own-peek-into-the-first-presidency-vault/) can be assembled.

+* **present**&nbsp; Online text differs from audio without annotation

+    churchofjesuschrist.org alters or removes the text of a number of General Conference talks [without any annotation](https://www.sltrib.com/religion/2018/12/17/lds-conference-sermon/).
+For instance, Ronald Poelman's original 1984 General Conference talk was re-recorded and replaced by a significantly altered talk (see side-by-side comparison [here](https://www.youtube.com/watch?v=6qIr30dtCvo))

 ## Discussion

-It seems evident from the above examples that the institution and leadership have failed in at least some ways to make relevant data accessible to others, and a general spirit of transparency is a more recent development.
+It seems evident from the above examples that the institution and leadership have failed in at least some ways to make relevant data accessible to others, and a spirit of greater transparency is a more recent development.

-At a broad-stroke level, perhaps the statements regarding transparency by Elder Ballard and Dr. Holbrook remain reasonable characterizations?
-It could be argued that since this analysis did not uncover copious clear-cut examples of hiding that the general rule is one of transparency?
-At the very least, we can argue that transparency has improved in many regards.
 Recent efforts such as the [Joseph Smith Papers](https://www.josephsmithpapers.org/), the [publication of George Q. Cannon's journal](https://www.churchhistorianspress.org/news/chpress-publishes-george-q-cannon-journals?lang=eng), and the announcement that the Church [will publish the William Clayton diaries](https://juvenileinstructor.org/breaking-news-lds-church-to-publish-the-william-clayton-diaries/) point to a recent trend in openness to critical records.
+And the announcement that the next Church handbook will be available to all [in its entirety](https://www.deseret.com/faith/2020/2/18/21142831/mormon-church-new-handbook-instructions-changes-latter-day-saints-lds) suggests greater administrative openness.[^still_lacking_transparency]

 However, it is difficult to acknowledge these recent strides in transparency without simultaneously appreciating past limitations and failures.
-Faithful Latter-day Saint historians like Leonard Arrington and Lester Bush have documented a general attitude of data suppression among top LDS leadership in the past.
+For instance, the recent announcement that the entirety of the Church handbook [will be made available online](https://www.deseret.com/faith/2020/2/18/21142831/mormon-church-new-handbook-instructions-changes-latter-day-saints-lds) contrasts with past efforts (including law suits and copyright enforcement claims) to keep Church handbooks strictly private---even from most lay members---for roughly a century.
+Faithful Latter-day Saint historians like Leonard Arrington and Lester Bush have clearly documented a general attitude of data suppression among top LDS leadership in the past.
 And, in emphasizing recent efforts at openness, Steven Snow [acknowledged](https://mi.byu.edu/truth-in-church-history-excerpts-from-the-religious-educators-qa-with-elder-steven-snow/): "in the past there was a tendency to keep a lot of the records closed or at least not give access to information."
+And, as some of the examples above suggest, much of what has become transparent over the last century and even recently appears to have been catalyzed in response to outside efforts moreso than deriving, at least originally, from internal motivation.
+These examples and admissions appear to run counter to Elder Ballard's and Dr. Holbrook's assessments.

 ### Motivation and consequences